Overtraining – Learn how to identify Overtraining Syndrome

 Now this doesn’t happen overnight, or as a result of one or two work-outs.
 In fact, regular exercise is extremely beneficial to your general health and fitness, but you must remember that it’s exercise that breaks your body down, while it’s the rest and recovery that makes you stronger and healthier.
 Improvements only occur during the times of rest.

 Remember stress can come from a multitude of sources.
 It’s not just physical stress that causes overtraining.
 Sure, excessive exercise may lead to overtraining, but don’t forget to consider other stresses, such as family or work commitments.
-Remember, stress is stress, whether it’s a physical, mental or emotional stress, it still has the same effect on your health and well-being.
+Remember, stress is stress, whether it’s a physical, mental or emotional stress, it still has the same effect on your health and well-being.d.

 Reading The Signs

-At this point in time there are no tests which can be performed to determine whether you are over trained or not.
+At this point in time there are no tests that can be performed to determine whether you are over trained or not.
 You can’t go to your local doctor or even a sports medicine laboratory and ask for a test for overtraining.
 However, while there are no tests for overtraining, there are a number of signs and symptoms that you should be on the lookout for.
 These signs and symptoms should act as a warning bell, which will give you advanced notice of possible dangers to come.

 There are quite a number of signs and symptoms to be on the lookout for.
 To make it easier for you to recognize them I’ve grouped them into either physical or psychological signs and symptoms.